iFuon/iFuon/README.md

 - 👋 Hi, I’m Kangyue
-- 👀 I’m interested in os, and programming.
+- 👀 I’m interested in , and programming.
 - 🌱 I’m currently learning at USYD.